juspay/hyperswitch/README.md

 HyperSwitch is an Open Source Financial Switch to make payments **Fast, Reliable and Affordable**.
-It lets you connect with multiple payment processors and route traffic effortlessly, all with a single API integration.
+It allows you to connect with multiple payment processors and route traffic effortlessly, all with a single API integration.
 Using HyperSwitch, you can: